Nominations are now closed

 (3) Your name, address, email and phone number

-(4) Upon completion of this form, please email to ljbauman(at)wisc.edu or Submit via Website Form.
+(4) Upon completion of this form, email to email@example.com or Submit via Website Form.

-Nominations MUST be submitted by June 14, 2019.
-The award will be presented at the annual UN Day luncheon on October 27, 2019.
-The UNA Board will decide on the recipient.
+Nominations MUST be received by June 26, 2020.
+The award will be presented at the UN Day Celebration on November 15, 2020.
+The Board will select the recipient.
 No current Board members will be considered.

 2018 Liberian Assistance Program for its work to expand education opportunities for children in Liberia.